samyups1111/EtsyTool/README.md

 ## Intro:

+WIP.
 An app used to search for Etsy shops using the Etsy API.
 Users can click on the shops to see all the listings available.

 ## Architecture: